Vol. I, No. 1 · San Francisco

 A small bridge with strong opinions.

-Each Poke connection becomes its own grant, with its own encrypted Fastmail token set.
-No shared session state between users, by design.
+Each client connection becomes its own grant, with its own encrypted Fastmail token set and its own capability policy.
+No shared session state between users or between clients, by design.

 Encrypted at rest